· · · · · ·

 This post may contain affiliate links.
 Please read our disclosure policy

-The summer of healthy popsicles continues!
+The summer of homemade healthy popsicles continues!
 This watermelon popsicle recipe is our most popular, most requested & most made homemade popsicle recipe year after year.
 My kids request them almost weekly during our summer break from school!

 • FRESH WATERMELON.
 Seedless watermelon (or seeded watermelon) is the base for this watermelon popsicle recipe.
-This is a great way to use up a less-than-amazing watermelon or to help you finish a large watermelon!
+This is a great way to use up a less-than-amazing watermelon or to help you finish a huge watermelon!

 • FRESH OR FROZEN STRAWBERRIES.
-Next up is some fresh or frozen strawberries.
+Next up is some fresh strawberries or frozen strawberries.
 They add sweetness, and substance to this popsicle recipe and add such pretty color!

 I’ve heard LOTS of tips over the years, but the ones that work best for me are: